langeroodi/SMACS0723/README.md

 # SMACS0723

-The PSF directory contains the normalized PSF models obtained by using PSFEx on a sample of unsaturated stars
+- The PSF directory contains the normalized PSF models obtained by running PSFEx on a sample of unsaturated stars in the F444W, F770W, F1000W images.